hr1juldey/SimpleGRAPHRAG/ReadME.md

 4. Integration with other embedding models and language models could be explored.

 Feel free to contribute to this project by submitting pull requests or opening issues for bugs and feature requests.
+You can also read about projects like these in our website [AI&U](https://www.artificialintelligenceupdate.com/)